matt-harvey/tabulo/README.md

 `bin/console` will give you an interactive prompt that will allow you to experiment; and `rake spec` will run the test suite.
 For a list of other Rake tasks that are available in the development environment, run `rake -T`.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/matt-harvey/tabulo.

 ## License